nach0party/coffee-roasting/README.md

 # The Coffee Bean Roasting Application

-The coffee bean roasting application is a dockerize project, which purpose was to assist home roasters (mainly myself but others if they want to give it a try and have some minor technical experience) with having their own free home roasting software.
+The coffee bean roasting application is a dockerize project, which purpose is to assist home roasters (mainly myself but others are more than welcome to try it) with having their own free home roasting software.
 The program allows you to:

 1. Manage raw coffee beans that you want to roast